Plumbing Costs for a New home

 Usually, people building a new home will want to choose and purchase their own major fixtures, such as their bathtubs, showers, taps and sinks.
 However, If you do want any advice or assistance with choosing these things, our experienced Sydney plumbers can help.
 We have plenty of expert knowledge about the best fixtures on the market, and we can even purchase them for you if you like.
 If you would like us to help with this part of your project, simply let us know and we’ll include the costs in our final quote.

-Other materials that will affect the cost for plumbing in your new home include pipes, drains, shut off valves, vents and p-traps.
-These items will all be provided by your plumber, and should be included in their quote.
-The plumbing quotes should also include the cost for any extra materials needed to complete the job, such as acid paste, propane for soldering copper pipes, PVC cement and primer.
+Other materials that will affect the cost of plumbing in your new home include pipes, drains, shut off valves, vents, and p-traps.
+These items will all be provided by your plumber and should be included in their quote.
+The plumbing quotes should also include the cost for any extra materials needed to complete the job, such as acid paste, propane for soldering copper pipes, PVC cement, and primer.